31. 12. 2024 Rocco Pezzani Business Service Monitoring, ITOA, NetEye, SLM, Unified Monitoring

 WHERE "state" = 0 OR "state" = 1

-Easy-peasy: just add a WHERE Clause that keeps only the values we are interested in.
+Easy-peasy: just add a WHERE clause that keeps only those values we’re interested in.

-To calculate the actual availability, we just need to use a Grafana Expression to perform the ration between the two queries, and that’s all.
-To display this number, you can use a Stat Panel, and remember to hide the two Queries, leaving only the Expression visible.
+To calculate the actual availability, we just need to use a Grafana Expression to get the ratio between the two queries, and that’s all.
+To display this number, you can use a Stat panel (remember to hide the two queries, leaving only the Expression visible):

-Now, by assembling both the Timeline and the Stat Panels and adding a simple Stat to show the Latest Service’s Status, we have an ITOA Dashboard with a neat layout that is easy to understand.
+By assembling both the Timeline and the Stat panels and adding a simple Stat to show the Latest Service’s Status, we have an ITOA Dashboard with a neat layout that’s easy to understand.

-In the future, we will proceed to integrate Acknowledgement and Downtimes in the logic of this Dashboard, and of course provide you with useful suggestions about how to do the same.
+In the future, we’ll proceed to integrate Acknowledgement and Downtimes in the logic of this Dashboard, and of course provide you with some useful suggestions about how to do the same.

 Author